 Bukhara - Samarkand

-After free time this morning to explore the city, we leave for the railway station this afternoon, to board the ‘Shark Train’ for Samarkand.
+After free time this morning to explore the city, we leave for the railway station this afternoon, to board a train for Samarkand.
 Founded in the 7th century BC, it was once the capital of a great empire ruled by the legendary warlord Tamerlane, and one of the most important cities along the Silk Road.
 Today, this ‘Crossroad of Cultures’ is a UNESCO World Heritage Site.
 We arrive and transfer to the Hotel Grand Samarkand Superior (3T+), or similar.
 Dinner is at a local restaurant this evening.

 Today we enjoy a full-day sightseeing tour of Samarkand, visiting the Gur-e-Amir Mausoleum - the elaborate tomb of the 14th century emperor Tamerlane, and the vast Registan Square, the heart of the medieval city, where we will find impressive buildings such as the mosaic-covered 15th century Ulugh Beg Madrasah, 17th century Tillya-Kori Madrasah and the Bibi-Khanym Mosque, as well as the Shah-i-Zinda necropolis, an imposing complex of 11 medieval mausolea.
 We sample some traditional Samarkand cuisine with lunch and dinner at local restaurants.

 Samarkand - Tashkent

 There’s more time to explore Samarkand today, with another guided tour, visiting sights including the fascinating 15th century Ulugh Beg Observatory, the archaeological treasures of the Afrosiyab Museum, and the Mausoleum of Daniel, said to be the tomb of the Old Testament prophet and a pilgrimage site for Muslims, Christians and Jews.
 This afternoon we transfer to the railway station for our journey back to Tashkent, and the Wyndham Tashkent Hotel (4T).
 We enjoy a final gala dinner at a local restaurant.